PKU-YuanGroup/LanguageBind/README.md

  ```

 ### Different branches for X-Language task
-**Additionally, LanguageBind can be disassembled into different branches to handle different tasks.**
+Additionally, LanguageBind can be **disassembled into different branches** to handle different tasks.
+Note that we do not train Image, which just initialize from OpenCLIP.
 #### Thermal
 ```python
 import torch